ManiAlipour/iso-hooks/README.md

 ### 6️⃣ `useScrollLock`

-Prevent the body scroll — perfect for modals, mobile menus, or drawers.
+Lock the body scroll — perfect for modals, mobile menus, or drawers.

 ```tsx
 import { useScrollLock } from "iso-hooks";